Mold remediation - remove mold to maintain value

 If the mold is noticed, objects such as food, children’s toys, clothing or other textiles should be removed from the room to avoid contamination.
 Larger objects such as furniture should also be removed or at least covered.

 We recommend moistening the affected areas with conventional household cleaners and then disinfecting them with 70 – 80% alcohol (ethanol or isopropanol).
 This measure is effective for smooth surfaces such as ceramics, tiles, metal, glass or lacquered wood as well as for porous surfaces such as wall plaster or joints.
 The procedure for wallpaper is similar: the wallpaper is first moistened and removed, then the wall surface is treated with alcohol.
 In the case of very little mold growth, it may be sufficient to treat the affected area on the wallpaper directly with alcohol so that the entire wallpaper does not have to be removed.

-Different measures have to be taken depending on the cause of mold.
+Depending on the cause of the mold, different measures must be taken.
 If the furniture is directly affected by mold, cleaning is usually not economically viable because the mold has penetrated too deeply into the material.
 If the mold attacked not only the upholstery but also the wood, it is questionable whether cleaning is still possible.
 Likewise, after cleaning it is not guaranteed that the mold spores are completely removed from the material.
 Even after being killed, the spores can still be hazardous to health.
 It is therefore advisable to remove mold-infected furniture from the apartment.

 If, on the other hand, there is only indirect exposure to the furniture, surface cleaning with a vacuum cleaner with a fine filter (HEPA filter) is sufficient for upholstery.
 Mold-infected wood should be planed off and then disinfected.